Without an effective ecommerce sales funnel, you’re losing money.

 Start by mapping and visualizing the path your potential customers must go through.
 This helps you make the purchasing process easier.

-If you know the virtual path your customers would go through, you’ll be able to provide necessary information to guide them through the purchasing funnel.
+If you know the virtual path your customers would take, you’ll be able to provide the necessary information to guide them through the purchasing funnel.

-Sadly, a lot of ecommerce stores are just a display of different products without a single part addressing prospects or directing them where to go.
+Sadly, many ecommerce stores are just displays of different products without a single part addressing prospects or directing them where to go.

 Except you have enough funds for advertising like the big guys.
 If not, you need to map out a clean and easy to use ecommerce store.

-Your store should grab your customers’ attention providing them the necessary details about the product and social proof.
+Your store should grab your customers’ attention by providing the necessary product details and social proof.

 As expected, several factors contribute to achieving this.

 How easy is it for your customers to navigate around your store?
-Either to find a product, make a purchase, contact you, etc; the navigation must be simple.
+Whether they’re looking for a product, making a purchase, contacting you, or something else, the navigation must be simple.

 Sacrificing easy navigation for a sophisticated store isn’t a good plan.
-It’s better to keep it simple to make the process easier for your prospective customers.
+It’s better to keep it simple to simplify the process for prospective customers.

-• Clearly-Defined Pages: As a rule, make your product pages simple and easy to understand.
-Your landing pages must be clearly defined.
+- Clearly-Defined Pages: As a rule, your product pages should be simple and easy to understand, and your landing pages must also be clearly defined.

 Because most times, this is where you direct your ads traffic to.
 So, your landing page has to talk to your target market.